 In this virtual tour narrated by David Burton, you’ll learn the key portions of this important battle and take a tour of the 12 markers noting significant parts of the Battle of Springfield.

-You will see spots where the defence’s troops were stationed, the places where were the houses that the southern army burned down, and the right location of gathered supplies.
+You will see spots where the defense’s troops were stationed, the places where the houses that the southern army burned down, and the right location of gathered supplies.

 This clip from Season 13 Episode 19 of The Simpsons, titled “The Sweetest Apu”, shows a Springfield Civil War Reenactment.